-- Communication: how do members of the team find out about stuff?
+- Communication: How do members of the team find out about things?

-- Security: e.g. if someone asks to reset their password how do you verify their identity?
+- Security: For instance, if someone asks to reset their password how do you verify their identity?

-While your processes will need to change and evolve as you grow, it’s much easier to put them in place early than try and graft processes onto work practices which have developed organically and are ingrained in your support team’s culture.
-As the team expands process makes it easier for everyone to do a great job.
+While your processes will need to change and evolve as you grow, it’s much easier to put them in place early than try and graft processes onto work practices that have developed organically and are ingrained in your support team’s culture.
+As the team expands, simple, sensible processes make it easier for everyone to do a great job.
 No one is left wondering what they need to do – it’s clear what is required in a number of defined situations.

 Customer support is in our DNA, and we’re always excited to see our customers get creative with theirs and put many of our features on the frontline of their service.
 Let’s take a look at some of our favorite examples:

 Hospitable automates the management of your short-term rentals, directly on your booking channel.
 Their customers are hosts all over the world who may need to contact support at any time.
 They were excited to use Fin, our AI chatbot, to offer high-quality support, 24/7.

 “The handovers between Fin and our support team feel very natural and seamless for our customers, which is a great experience for them.
 In fact, in a recent poll of new customers, we found that 61% preferred to opt for the faster responses of AI vs waiting to speak with a customer support agent.” — Pierre-Camille Hamana, CEO and Founder of Hospitable.